Hara Hara Mahadevaki: Plot

 The film opens up with Thalaivar (Ravi Mariya) and his assistant Idi (Namo Narayana).
 In order to win the election as Chief Minister, Thalaivar tells Idi about his plan to plant a bomb under the stage during the elections.
 The bomb is hidden in a bag that resembles the various other bags given by the ruling party.
 Idi assures Thalaivar that he can find the right men for the job.

 The scene then shows Ramya (Nikki Galrani), who begins collecting all of her personal items.
-She calls her boyfriend Hari (Gautham Karthik), but he does not pick up the phone.
+She calls her ex-boyfriend Hari (Gautham Karthik), but he does not answer.
 An irritated Ramya then calls Hari's best friend Kathir (Sathish).
-She tells Kathir to tell Hari to collect all of the memorabilia that Ramya gave him while they were dating and to come meet her.
-Kathir then goes to A to Z Funeral Services, where Hari works.
+She tells Kathir to inform Hari to collect all of the memorabilia that she gave him while they were dating and to come meet her.
+Kathir then goes to A to Z Funeral Services, which Hari owns and operates.
 The two then go to Hari's house to collect the clothes that Ramya gave him, including a pair of Angry Birds underwear.
 Hari puts all the items into a ruling party bag.
 He and Kathir then set off to the liquor store to get drunk before meeting Ramya.

 Meanwhile, Idi recruits Spike (Rajendran) and Kumaru (Karunakaran) to plant the bomb.
 Spike is the supposed brains of the duo, while Kumaru is the harder worker of the two.
-Thalaivar tells them that should the operation go sideways they should cut the red wire on the bomb, rendering it useless.
+Thalaivar tells them that should the operation go sideways, they should cut the red wire on the bomb, rendering it useless.
 He warns them not to touch the green wire or the bomb will explode immediately.
 Thalaivar gives Spike and Kumaru some money in advance.
 After they leave, Kumaru tells Spike that they should keep some money aside for their expenses but give the rest away to their families.
 An emotional Spike agrees.

 The scene then switches over to Ravi (Bala Saravanan).
 He observes a man getting thrown out of a shop for trying to pay with counterfeit money.
 He then tracks the man down and shows him how to properly exchange counterfeit money.
 The man takes Ravi to his boss, Cash.
-Cash then gives Ravi counterfeit money and asks him to exchange it for real money.
+Cash then gives Ravi counterfeit money and asks him to launder it.
 After Ravi does so successfully, Cash gives Ravi 10 million counterfeit rupees in a ruling party bag and asks him to exchange this as well.

 Meanwhile, Kumaru visits Jalaja, a prostitute, along with the money he had supposedly given to his family.
 Unbeknownst to him, Spike also comes to visit Jalaja.
 Kumaru tries to hide from Spike, and hilarity ensues when he finds out that Jalaja has not only been sleeping with him and Spike but almost every man in the apartment complex.